House Church Training Session 1

 Philippians 2:10

-But I trust in the Lord Jesus to send Timotheus shortly unto you, that I also may be of good comfort, when I know your state.
+But I trust in the Lord Jesus to send Timotheus shortly unto you, that I also may be of good comfort when I know your state.

-1 Thessalonian 3:2
+1 Thessalonians 3:2

 2 Timothy 4:9-16

-9 Do thy diligence to come shortly unto me:
+9. Do your diligence to come shortly unto me:

 10 For Demas hath forsaken me, having loved this present world, and is departed unto Thessalonica; Crescens to Galatia, Titus unto Dalmatia.

 11 Only Luke is with me.
-Take Mark, and bring him with thee: for he is profitable to me for the ministry.
+Take Mark and bring him with you, for he is profitable to me for the ministry.

 12 And Tychicus have I sent to Ephesus.

-13 The cloke that I left at Troas with Carpus, when thou comest, bring with thee, and the books, but especially the parchments.
+13 The cloke that I left at Troas with Carpus, when thou comest bring with thee, and the books, but especially the parchments.

-14 Alexander the coppersmith did me much evil: the Lord reward him according to his works:
+14 Alexander the coppersmith did me much evil: the Lord reward him according to his works.

-15 Of whom be thou ware also; for he hath greatly withstood our words.
+15 Of whom be thou ware also, for he hath greatly withstood our words.

-These Scriptures suggest that there was a constant movement of the itinerant five-fold ministry.
 They have sent each other all over the place.
-Each of them visited quite a few cities and congregations all over Asia and Asia-manor.
+Each of them visited quite a few cities and congregations all over Asia and Asia Minor.

-It is also clear that even the five-fold ministry had no authority over each other.
 Everybody was led by Christ Jesus and the Holy Spirit.
 Let us look at a few Scriptures in this regard:

 1 Corinthians 16:12

-As touching our brother Apollos, I greatly desired him to come unto you with the brethren: but his will was not at all to come at this time; but he will come when he shall have convenient time.
+As touching our brother Apollos, I greatly desired him to come unto you with the brethren, but his will was not at all to come at this time, but he will come when he shall have convenient time.

 2 Corinthians 8:16-17

-17 For indeed he accepted the exhortation; but being more forward, of his own accord he went unto you.
+17 For indeed he accepted the exhortation, but being more forward, of his own accord, he went unto you.

-Paul did the same with Titus and fortunately for him, Titus also felt that he had to go and so he willingly went to visit the congregations in Corinth.
+Paul did the same with Titus, and fortunately for him, Titus also felt that he had to go, and so he willingly went to visit the congregations in Corinth.

 Acts 19:30